keattang/poetry-exec-plugin/README.md

 lint = "flake8"
 ```

 This will define a script that you can then execute with the `poetry exec <script>` command.
 This will execute your script inside of the environment that poetry creates for you, allowing you to access the dependencies installed for your project.
+The script will also always run from the same directory as your `pyproject.toml` file.
+This mimics the behaviour of npm/yarn.
 For example:

 ```bash
 $ poetry exec hello-world